simevidas/articles/scrollbar/article.md

     <img src="media/equal-units.png" alt="">
     <figcaption>A <a href="https://webplatform.news/viewport-units-test.html">test page for viewport units</a> in different contexts where the small and large viewport sizes are equivalent.
 From left to right: iframe, standalone mode, 3D touch preview on iOS.</figcaption>
 </figure>

+It is possible for the small and large viewport sizes to be equivalent even during regular web browsing in mobile browsers.
+I have found two such cases:

+- In Safari on iOS, if the user chooses the [“Hide Toolbar” option](https://mastodon.social/@simevidas/111019750217669633) from the page settings menu, the browser’s UI will retract and stay retracted while the user scrolls the page and navigates to other web pages.

+- In Firefox on Android, if the user disables the “Scroll to hide toolbar” option in Settings > Customize, the browser’s UI will completely stop retracting when the user scrolls web pages.

 ## The two types of scrollbars